rerun-io/rerun/docs/content/concepts/annotation-context.md

 Rerun allows you to define keypoints *within* a class.
 Each keypoint can define its own properties (colors, labels, etc.) that overwrite its parent class.

-A typical example usage of keypoints is annotating the joints of a skeleton within a pose detection:
+A typical example usage of keypoints is annotating the joints of a skeleton within a pose detection.
 In that case, the entire detected pose/skeleton is assigned a Class ID and each joint within gets a Keypoint ID.

-To help you more with this (and similar) use-case(s), you can also define connections between keypoints as part of your annotation class description:
+To help you more with this (and similar) use-case(s), you can also define connections between keypoints as part of your annotation class description.
 The viewer will draw the connecting lines for all connected keypoints whenever that class is used.
-Just as with labels & colors this allows you to use the same connection information on any instance that class in your scene.
+Just as with labels and colors this allows you to use the same connection information on any instance that class in your scene.

 Keypoints are currently only applicable to 2D and 3D points.